 An increasing number of people in the United States are eating plant-based meats for health, ethical, or environmental reasons.
-However, brands of plant-based meat vary in their nutrient density and have different nutritional strengths and shortcomings.
-A person should always be mindful of their nutritional intake and how it may affect their health.
+However, not all plant-based meat ingredients are healthy.

 Many people believe that eating more plant-based food